Skip to content

 )

-# Create a simple Python data science image
+# Create a python data science image

 snapshot_name = "data-science-snapshot"